r0hitsharma/linkedin_industries/README.md

 `linkedin_industries.csv` is pulled from [LinkedIn's official list](http://developer.linkedin.com/documents/industry-codes) and then exported to JSON, YAML, and Ruby source.

 The most recent version of this list is [available on Github](https://github.com/jeffomatic/linkedin_industries).
+If you have updates, please send a pull request my way.